Stilram19/piscine-object-module03-SOLID/README.md

-# Advanced OOP Pescine - Module 03 (SOLID)
+# Advanced OOP Piscine - Module 03 (SOLID)

 ![](resources/intro.webp)

 ## About

-The fourth module of the advanced OOP pescine, this module is about SOLID principles.
+The fourth module of the advanced OOP piscine, this module is about SOLID principles.
 Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/104801/en.subject.pdf)

 ## Installation && Usage